mbod/comm313_S21_Final_Project/presentation/README.md

-## Progress presentation for COMM313 Final Project
+## Progress presentation for COMM313 GroupProject

-* This folder should contain the files for your project progress presentation.
+* This folder should contain the files for your project presentations.

+### Initial Presentation

 * The presentation should have 3-5 slides that cover:
   1. What is your research question and hypothesis?
   2. What data are you using, how did you collect it and what are its dimensions?
-  3. Share 1 or 2 interesting findings from your analysis so far.
+  3. What are your planned analyses and/or any initial findings.

+### Final Presentation

+* The presentation should have 8-10 slides that cover:
+  1. What is your research question and hypothesis?
+  2. What data did you use, how did you acquire and clean it and what are its dimensions?
+  3. What analyses did you carry out?
+  4. What are your key findings so far?
+  5. Next steps before final submission.

-* Update this README file to describe the presentation.
+* Update this README file to describe the presentations.